Pandora Media (P) Q2 2017 Results - Earnings Call Transcript

 The shift in listening is evident.
 The proliferation of ear buds and the adoption of voice-activated devices are also reinvigorating the audio ad marketplace, one which we are very well positioned to continue to dominate.

 Q2 marked the full launch of Pandora Premium with the introduction of our marketing campaign in mid-April.
 Although it is still early days, Premium fills an important need in our product portfolio, and we are encouraged by the high engagement of Premium listeners.
 On average, hours per listener increases by 43% when a user upgrades from our ad-supported service to Pandora Premium.
-And both of our subscription products, Plus and Premium, over-index with listeners under the age of 25, with the proportion of new subscribers in this age group growing 72% relative to the same time period in 2016, demonstrating their interest in on-demand product features.
+And both of our subscription products, Plus and Premium, overindex with listeners under the age of 25, with the proportion of new subscribers in this age group growing 72% relative to the same time period in 2016, demonstrating their interest in on-demand product features.

 We began converting subscribers from trials in mid-May and ended the quarter with approximately 390,000 Premium subscribers.
 Q2 total subs grew by 150,000 to 4.86 million subs due to the fact that a material number of would-be Plus subscribers entered trials for the Premium tier during the quarter.
 We expected that this dynamic would exist during the early phases of Premium.
 Overall, 64% of our Premium subscriptions came from our ad-supported tier, and we expect the free tier will continue to be our primary source of subscribers going forward.

 As we progress through the year, we will continue to enhance our Premium product and optimize our marketing efforts.
 We expect to launch new distribution partners, new billing options, and subscriber retention programs.
 Our primary goal with Pandora Premium is to ensure that we keep consumers who seek fully interactive listening within the Pandora ecosystem.
 Our marketing approach reflects this goal, as we are now focusing our off-platform promotional efforts on acquiring active users for the ad-supported service and then utilizing a variety of on-platform tools to determine which tier of service will be most sticky for any given listener.
 This model ensures that we are first growing a healthy advertising-supported base of listeners and then layering on subscription upside, which by the way can be done in an economically sound manner due to the low cost of acquisition associated with moving a listener from a free to paid tier.
 To be clear, we continue to believe that a compelling on-demand product is critical to maintaining and growing our total audience.
 Without such capabilities, we would risk decline of our user base.

-With that color or some of the key components of the business, I'll now turn it over to Karen, who will walk through some details on the quarterly results
+With that color on some of the key components of the business, I'll now turn it over to Karen, who will walk through some details on the quarterly results.

 Karen Walker - Pandora Media, Inc.

+Thanks, Naveen.
 I'm very excited to be here.
 I've been a loyal listener and long admirer of the Pandora brand and the unique and powerful listening experience it provides its users.
 I joined Pandora because I believe that we have superior products and the right strategy to capitalize on the huge opportunity in front of us.
 I look forward to working with you and the team to help execute the company's strategy.

 Now on to our second quarter results, total revenue for the second quarter was $376.8 million, above the high end of our guidance.
 Advertising revenue was $278.2 million compared to $265.1 million in the year-ago quarter, growing 5% year over year.
 Ad RPM grew 24% year over year to $66.15, which is a second quarter record and our second best quarterly ad RPM ever.
 Subscription and other revenue was $68.9 million, an increase of 25% over the same period in 2016.
 Net subscribers increased 24% year over year to 4.86 million.